-Housing in Willkie Center is included in your Workshop fee.
-You will stay in an air-conditioned single room, sharing a lounge with other students of your language.
+Workshop students live in Willkie Center in air-conditioned single rooms, sharing a lounge with other students studying the same language.

 ABOUT YOUR INSTRUCTOR

-Fiala Abdullayeva is an Associate Professor at School of Translation and Cultural Studies at Azerbaijan University of Languages.
-In 2009-2018 (excepting 2016) Fiala taught Elementary, Intermediate and Advanced Azerbaijani to Critical Language Scholarship students at the AUL summer school.
+Fiala Abdullayeva is an Associate Professor at the School of Translation and Cultural Studies at the Azerbaijan University of Languages.
+In 2009-2018 she taught Elementary, Intermediate and Advanced Azerbaijani to summer Critical Language Scholarship students.
 She is the author of several textbooks and methodology guides, including the textbook The Basics of Professional Translation and the student’s book Azerbaijani Oral Practice, and a co-author of the textbook Intermediate Azerbaijani.